 In 2019 Berger-Gorski staged the Israeli debut of the chamber opera “The Golden Dragon” by Peter Eötvös at the Gesher Theatre in Tel Aviv and was invited with this production to the Bartok-Plusz Festival in Miskolc as the Hungarian premiere.
 He also staged the rarely performed works “Pepito”, “Ehemann vor der Türe” and “Lucia di Lammermoor” at the Volksbühne Köln in Deagu (South Korea) for the Offenbach Year.
 For the 200th anniversary of Beethoven, Berger-Gorski was invited to the Košice State Theatre for an inaugural production of “Fidelio”.

 In 2020, during the Corona pandemic, he produced and directed the contemporary Roma chamber operas “Rromano Kidipe” by Adrian Gaspar and “Wier schemen unz” by Koloman Polak about Roma contemporary witnesses which survived the Holocaust.
 Both chamber operas were broadcast worldwide as part of the IHRA by the Berlin Foreign Office.
-In 2021 Berger-Gorski staged “Rromano Kidipe” in Vienna and “La Rondine” for Bytom (Poland) and the Staatstheater Meiningen.
+In 2021 Berger-Gorski staged “Rromano Kidipe” in Vienna and “La Rondine” for Bytom (Poland) in co-operation with the Staatstheater Meiningen.